When to Think and When to Look: Uncertainty-Guided Lookback: Improvement

 The cross-benchmark results in Tab.~\ref{tab:others_res} show that these gains generalize beyond \mmmuval.
 Across MMBench and MMStar, both variants consistently outperform the original models at all scales, typically improving accuracy by a few absolute points even when baselines are already strong.
-On the math-focused benchmarks—MathVista-mini, MathVision-full, and MathVerse-mini—the benefits are larger: at 4B and 8B we obtain gains of roughly $+4$–$+6$ points on MathVista and MathVision and $+2$–$+3.5$ on MathVerse, with smaller but still positive gains at 32B.
+On the math-focused benchmarks the benefits are larger: at 4B and 8B we obtain gains of roughly $+4$–$+6$ points on MathVista and MathVision and $+2$–$+3.5$ on MathVerse, with smaller but still positive gains at 32B.
 This pattern suggests that our approach particularly strengthens multi-step visual mathematical reasoning while also yielding robust improvements on multimodal understanding.
+We also verify transfer to InternVL3.5-Think, where our method yields MMMU/MMStar gains of +1.5/+1.2 for 4B and +3.3/+3.1 for 8B, indicating that the effect is not specific to Qwen3-VL.

 Comparing the two variants, the lookback strategy already offers a favorable accuracy–efficiency trade-off and is attractive when deterministic behavior is preferred.
 The additional sampling step further boosts performance, especially on math-heavy benchmarks and difficult \mmmuval categories, at a modest extra token cost relative to lookback alone.
 Overall, our approach provides a simple, plug-and-play enhancement to Qwen3-VL Thinking models that scales well with model size: it consistently yields higher accuracy—often by several absolute points—while reducing token usage by roughly 35–45\%.
 The appendix includes additional qualitative examples illustrating when lookback helps (e.g., correcting missed visual details) and when it can occasionally hurt.